alexwaldrop/GAP/docs/Write a tool module for GAP framework.md

     |`define_output`           | generate the uniq tool specific output file name |
     |`define_command`          | get all the tool specific arguments and build the command line for the tool|

-  8. Add tool specific resources in `ResourceKit.config` file
+  8. Add tool specific resources in the `ResourceKit.config` file
-  9. Make tool specific sampleset file in `json` format
+  9. Make tool specific sample set file in `json` (`Config/Templates/SampleSet.json`)
   10. Make tool specific `Graph.config` file
   11. If needed, please make tool specific `Platform.config` file
   12. Test the tool module by executing the following command line.
 Please make sure you are executing the command line from the framework root directory.